14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 # Web Animations vs GreenSock GSAP
 # How to use Web&nbsp;Animations vs. GreenSock GSAP
 # Migrating to Web&nbsp;Animations from GreenSock GSAP
+# Transitioning to Web&nbsp;Animations from GreenSock GSAP
 {%endcomment%}

-# Transitioning to Web&nbsp;Animations from GreenSock GSAP
+# Transitioning from GreenSock GSAP to Web&nbsp;Animations

 **We recently got a chance to work with the new Web Animations specification when building this year's [Google Santa Tracker](/work/google-santa-tracker/).
-We normally use GreenSock GSAP for complex animation sequences and it was interesting to see that the standards are catching up.**
+We normally use GreenSock GSAP for complex animation sequences so we were interested to see if the standards are catching up.**

-This is not meant as a head-to-head comparison of the two technologies, this is simply a documentation of our experience switching from GreenSock GSAP to Web Animations.

 _**Please note** that the [Web Animations specification](http://w3c.github.io/web-animations/) is very much a [work in progress](https://github.com/w3c/web-animations/commits/master) so things may have changed since this post was written._

 ## Background
 There are many [reasons to use GSAP](http://greensock.com/why-gsap/) — even [Google recommends](https://developers.google.com/web/fundamentals/look-and-feel/animations/css-vs-javascript) it.
-Imagine how surprised we were to learn that this year, Google wanted us to use Web Animations for Santa Tracker.

-There are good [reasons for a new animation specification](https://www.polymer-project.org/0.5/platform/web-animations.html#why-web-animations) too.
-For complex scenarios, we need to be able to create animations purely in JavaScript and have it run as efficiently as any CSS Animation or Transition.
+For complex scenarios, we need to be able to create animations purely in JavaScript.
+Preferably, they should run as efficiently as any CSS Animation or CSS Transition, and that’s exactly [why there’s a new animation specification](https://www.polymer-project.org/0.5/platform/web-animations.html#why-web-animations) in town.

 At the time of writing only Chrome and Opera has native support for Web Animations.
 There's an [official polyfill](https://github.com/web-animations/web-animations-js) which works on modern versions of all major browsers.

 ## Tweening
 Let’s compare some common animation tasks using both frameworks.
-The most basic animation is to tween an object’s properties from state A to state B. We want to get the best performance possible so this means [avoiding properties](http://csstriggers.com/) that cause a `layout` or `paint`, so that the GPU can carry out the work.
+The most basic animation is to tween an object’s properties from state A to state B.

+*__Tip:__ to get the best performance possible we should [avoid properties](http://csstriggers.com/) that cause a `layout` or `paint`, so that the GPU can carry out the work.*

 ### Basic GSAP tween
 GSAP can tween any CSS property or DOM attribute, and uses a plugin architecture so you can load only the parts of the framework that you need.

-The [CSS plugin](http://greensock.com/docs/#/HTML5/GSAP/Plugins/CSSPlugin/) automatically uses `matrix()` or `translate()` transforms to animate the x-property.
+The fastest way to get started is to use the `to()` method which  automatically tweens the property from whatever it happens to be at the time the tween begins.

 {% include codepen-embed.html slug="xbybpZ" tab="js" height="160" %}

+The `x-`property tells the [CSS plugin](http://greensock.com/docs/#/HTML5/GSAP/Plugins/CSSPlugin/) to move the element using `matrix()` or `translate()` 2D transforms.

-GSAP has most common easing functions [built in](http://greensock.com/docs/#/HTML5/GSAP/Easing/).
+GSAP has most common easing functions [built in](http://greensock.com/docs/#/HTML5/GSAP/Easing/) and there are also `from()` and `fromTo()` functions for more control.
 You can force `matrix3d()` or `translate3d()` using the [force3D](http://greensock.com/docs/#/HTML5/GSAP/Plugins/CSSPlugin/) flag  to make the browser put that element onto its own compositor layer ([use sparingly](http://wesleyhales.com/blog/2013/10/26/Jank-Busting-Apples-Home-Page/)).

 *__Note:__ GSAP even lets you define properties that are not generally tweenable and will apply the property for you like position:"absolute" and display:"none".*